 Be prepared to go on an adventure!
 The road from Hana Highway to the beach isn’t exactly paved, which is part of the fun.

 Pro tip: a vehicle with 4×4 is probably best, especially if it’s recently rained.
 And grab your water shoes for this beach!
 It’s rocky and you’ll need them.
+These are my favorite water shoes from Amazon (I have them in gray!)

 2. Snorkeling in Maui